valentinabojan/valentinabojan.github.io/_posts/2018-11-17-a-recipe-for-successful-reading-groups-in-it.md

 **Should you timebox the sessions?**

-Definetelly!
+Definitely!
 You should find a good time duration and use it for all of the reading group sessions.
 Depending on how often you have the sessions, the duration of a meeting can vary between 1 and 2 hours.
-If you meet every week, than 1 hour is a good choice.
+If you meet every week, then 1 hour is a good choice.
 On the other hand, if you decide meeting every 2 weeks, then you will have time to read more material and therefore you'll most likely need 2 hours for discussions.

 As a facilitator, you'll always have to keep an eye on the clock and timebox your activities to make sure that